Fabiola Beracasa Beckman: Career

+She is co-owner and creative director at The Hole Gallery in New York City, and serves on the fashion advisory board of Mercado Global.

+Film career

-Beracasa Beckman is producer of "Desert Dancer," a film about an Iranian dancer who strived to reach his dream despite dance being forbidden in Iran.
+Beracasa Beckman is producer of "Desert Dancer," a 2014 film starring Freida Pinto about an Iranian dancer who strived to reach his dream despite dance being forbidden in Iran.
 She also produces The Grant, a TV show where social entrepreneurs compete for funding.
 Beracasa Beckman founded Planted Projects, a production company, in 2015.

-In addition to her work as a producer, Beracasa Beckman was a contributing editor for ELLE, and is currently a contributing editor Interview Magazine.

-She is a board member of the Art Production Fund, and an adviser for the New York Academy of Arts.
+In the same year she founded pARTicle Projects, a multimedia company.

 Beracasa Beckman produced the film, The First Monday in May, a documentary about the 2015 Metropolitan Museum of Art's gala and spring exhibition, China: Through the Looking Glass.
-The film opened the 2016 Tribeca Film Festival.
+The film was directed by Andrew Rossi and opened the 2016 Tribeca Film Festival.
+In 2021 she produced documentary Meat Me Halfway.

+In 2024, she produced Diane von Furstenberg: Woman in Charge, co-directed by Sharmeen Obaid-Chinoy and Trish Dalton.
+The film was slated to be released on Hulu on June 25, 2024.